 - Onions tomatoes are the base of this curry with loads of other flavors from ginger, garlic and spice powders.
 You definitely use them all.

 - Use a mix of butter and ghee for aromatic, rich curry.
-I wouldn’t recommend coconut oil like you would see in many other recipes out there.
 Double the amount of butter if you are not using ghee.

 - Garam masala is one of the main spice powder in this curry.
 It has to be added in the end always!
 You may note I have not mentioned any whole spices in the recipe, garam masala is a spice blend of all whole spices, so I decided to use just garam masala.
 But no harm in adding small bay leaf, 2 whole cardamom, small piece of cinnamon stick to melted butter just before sautéing the onions.

 - I highly recommend using tomato puree and tomato paste instead of whole tomatoes chopped up.
-That way you can forgo the stick blending which is a pain.
+Makes curry thick and consistency is better than using chopped tomatoes.

 - No corn flour please.
 The butter chicken cooked in Instant pot once cooked will be naturally thick enough, you wont need corn flour.